-I had just moved to Bristol and was looking for Digital Marketing roles as I’d done some marketing unofficially in a past job and had really enjoyed it.
-But not having any direct marketing experience on my CV really set me back when applying for jobs.
+I had just moved to Bristol and was looking for Digital Marketing roles.
+I’d done some marketing unofficially in a past job and had really enjoyed it, but not having any direct marketing experience on my CV really set me back.
 I was approached by Jo (Working Knowledge’s operations manager) via Indeed and she introduced me to the Academy.

 What have you learnt about digital marketing?

 When I joined the programme, I knew how to post on social media and produce content, but I didn’t really know why or how to reach my audience.
 The apprenticeship taught me how to reach your target audience and what content to provide them with at each stage of their buying journey.

 The weekly expert webinars have been hugely beneficial because you learn about so many different areas.
 For example: Facebook Ads, CRMs, Google Ads, SEO and much more.
 These are all areas I didn’t really have any direct experience with, but after the expert webinar, I could go away, do some research and apply it to the business.

 How have you applied your digital marketing knowledge to the business?